pimutils/vdirsyncer/README.md

 also syncronize two CalDAV servers or two local vdirs.

 ## Rough list of things that need to be done
-  - implement CalDAVStorage and CardDAVStorage
+  - implement CalDAVStorage and CardDAVStorage --
+    While events generally have to be referenced by href, there's an example in the [CalDAV RFC](http://www.ietf.org/rfc/rfc4791.txt) (Ctrl+F for "by UID") on how to get events by UID.
+In the worst case we have to find out the href through that every time we want to delete or update an event.
   - finish the CLI and decide on a config format
   - moar tests